gabriellecdjscott/gabriellecdjscott.github.io/index.md

 - **Objective**: Understand and predict the behavior of qubits in a quantum computing environment.
 - **Features**:
-  - **Quantum Algorithm**: Implements a quantum algorithm to simulate qubit interactions.
+  - **Quantum Algorithm**: Developed an algorithm to model the relationship between two quantum qubits using gates, including Hadamard.
   - **Data Visualization**: Provides visual representations of qubit states and their evolution over time.
   - **Research Contribution**: Offers insights into qubit entanglement and superposition, aiding further research in quantum computing.
-- **Technologies Used**: Python, TensorFlow, Qiskit (a quantum computing framework).
+- **Tech Stack**: Python, TensorFlow, Qiskit (a quantum computing framework).
 - **Impact**: Enhanced the understanding of qubit behavior, paving the way for more efficient quantum algorithms and applications.

 ## Contact